 “And because it can be easily printed it will be a lot cheaper, and because of its flexibility it can be used for purposes which you cannot use a typical flat solar panel.”

-Prof. Wang said the team was working with industry to extend the experiments to a commercially viable model, which will take at least 3-5 years according to his predictions.
+Prof. Wang said the team was working with the industry to extend the experiments to a commercially viable model, which will take at least 3-5 years according to his predictions.
 Since quantum dots could also emit light, a side channel of the research was in using the quantum dot material as a light source, with the material a potentially self-sustaining light for outdoor use, among other uses.

 Quantum dots that produce no electric charge but only light are already used in modern high-end TVs, which are referred to as having “QLED” displays.